ARM Linux: Reliable Setup Checklist

 Recommended: Etcher (cross-platform GUI):

-1. Download from balena.io/etcher.
+- Download it from balena.io/etcher.

 Alternative: dd (Linux/macOS command-line):